drvinceknight/cfm/_assessment/index.md

 - Between 60 and 69%

   The documentation is clear.
 The code is written in a modular way with few areas of improvement.
 The tests confirm most functionality of the code and the documentation.

 - Above 70%

   Well written documentation, code is modular and follows all conventions and guidelines covered in the course.
 The tests cover all functionality of the code and the documentation.
+At the *exemplary* end of this band the test suite includes edge cases that the tutorial does not exercise, and the README would be usable by someone outside the group with no extra help.

-### Research (20%)
+##### Research (20%)

 - **State of the field**: Do the authors describe how this software compares to other commonly used packages?